Osman-Rasooli/Osman-Rasooli/README.md

 ## Hi there 👋, I'm ***Osman Rasooli***
-#### Frontend Developer, UI/UX Designer
+#### Frontend Developer | UI/UX Designer | Passionate Learner

-I'm Mohammad Osman Rasooli, and I do web development and designing.
-I really enjoy learning languages and frameworks like React.
+I'm Mohammad Osman Rasooli, a dedicated web developer and designer who finds joy in crafting seamless user experiences.
+My expertise lies in languages and frameworks like React, where I continually expand my skills and knowledge.
-Passionate learner with a penchant for problem-solving 🌟

 - 🔭 I’m currently working on a BugTracker project (Bugbuddy).